On the Complexity of Offline Reinforcement Learning with $Q^\star$-Approximation and Partial Coverage: Limitation and Future Work

-We propose offline robust DEC which characterizes the decision complexity of offline RL with partial coverage.
-It improves and generalizes prior results, and connects nicely to the DEC framework for online RL.
-In this work, we focus on $Q^\star$-approximation and average Bellman error for measuring the discrepancy between a $Q$-function and a model; however, the framework may be generalized to different function approximation schemes and estimation methods, which could unify offline RL methods further.
+Our work provides a new unified theory for offline RL under $Q^\star$-realizability and partial coverage.
+Our complexity measure currently serves mainly to identify new learnable regimes; we do not yet provide a matching lower bound showing that it gives a tight characterization.
+Another limitation is that exactly solving our minimax algorithm is computational difficult, though it may be approximated through actor-critic algorithm similar to \cite{cheng2022adversarially}.
+In addition, we have been focusing on $Q^\star$-approximation and average Bellman error as the discrepancy measure; however, the framework may be generalized to different function approximation schemes and estimation methods, which could unify offline RL methods further.

 { \textbf{Appendices}} { \startcontents[section] \printcontents[section]{l}{1}{ } }